NEFUJing/NEFUJing.github.io/_pages/about.md

 # 💬 Projects and Fundings
 In the past three years, the scientific research projects I have led or participated in include:

-- Construction of Policy Audit Knowledge Graph and Development of Intelligent Audit Toolset (National Engineering Laboratory Project, 700,000 yuan)
+- Construction of Policy Audit Knowledge Graph and Development of Intelligent Audit Toolset (National Engineering Laboratory Project);
-- Research on Compliance Detection Method Based on Text Semantics (Special Project for Basic Scientific Research Business of Central Universities, 200,000 yuan)
+- Research on Compliance Detection Method Based on Text Semantics (Special Project for Basic Scientific Research Business of Central Universities);
-- Tracking and Analysis of Funding Policies of Major Science Funding Institutions in 2025 (Special Project of National Natural Science Foundation of China, 300,000 yuan), etc.
+- Tracking and Analysis of Science Funding Policies (Special Project of National Natural Science Foundation of China), etc.

 # 📑 Services
 - Invited reviewer for high-level journals and conferences such as *Expert Systems with Applications*, *Information Processing and Management* and *International Conference on Computational Linguistics (COLING)*.